cbc-sonarqube/PHP-Debby-sonar/README.md

 There are three ways to talk to Debby.

-#### GitHub out of the box
+#### Out of the box: GitHub issues

 Set up a cron to run debby periodically.
-You just provide public repository where to create the issues in.
+You just provide the repository and your personal access token.

-`0 8 * * Mon export php /var/www/vendor/alsvanzelf/debby/notify.php example/project`
+`0 8 * * Mon export php /var/www/vendor/alsvanzelf/debby/notify.php example/project personal-access-token`

--This will create issues on that repo, 8 o'clock, every Monday morning.
+This will create issues on that repo for packages that need updates.

-#### Email out of the box

-Set up a cron to run debby periodically.
-You just provide an email address where to send results to.

-`0 8 * * Mon export php /var/www/vendor/alsvanzelf/debby/notify.php devops@example.com`

-This will send you a report 8 o'clock, every Monday morning.

 #### All options

-If you want to adjust the default options, provide the path of a options file.
+If you want to email the results, or adjust the default options, provide the path of a options file.

 `0 8 * * Mon export php /var/www/vendor/alsvanzelf/debby/notify.php /var/www/debby-options.json`

-Mainly, you can tell Debby where to send the notification (email or GitHub issue).

-See [example/options.json](/README.md#Options) for all possible options.
+See [Options](/README.md#Options) for all possible options.

 #### Custom